kumarmadhu123/meta-live/README.md

 This layer is for testing any  linux-stable version on qemuarm (MACHINE NAME will show as livearm )

-This is tested on poky master branch
+This is tested on poky honister branch , Checked out at commit fd00d74f47ceb57a619c4d0a0553ff0a30bbb7a4

 Add this layer to your bblayers.conf